heehay/Fiji-Macros-for-qIHC-Analysis/README.md

 # Fiji-Macros-for-Microglial-Analysis
-Custom Fiji macros to batch analyze in vivo rat brain images for microglial analysis,
+Custom Fiji macros to batch analyze in vivo rat brain images for microglial analysis.